-Some GFs exert a generalized effect, while others are cell and action specific.
+Some GFs exert generalized effect, while others are cell and action specific.
 There are many different classes of GFs.
-Some common ones are: Insulin-like Growth Factor (IGF-1) which is responsible for much of the Growth Hormone (GH) action in the body, Interleukins (IL), Fibroblast Growth Factors (FGF), Transforming Growth Factor (TGF), Tumor Necrosis Factor (TNF), Epidermal Growth Factor (EGF), Transforming Growth Factors-b (TGFs-b), and erythropoietin (EPO).
+Some common ones are: Insulin Like Growth Factor (IGF-1) that is responsible for much of Growth Hormones (GH) action in the body, Interleukins (IL), Fibroblast Growth Factors (FGF), Transforming Growth Factor (TGF), Tumor Necrosis Factor (TNF), Epidermal Growth Factor (EGF), Transforming Growth Factors-b (TGFs-b), and erythropoietin (EPO).

 GFs come from a wide variety of sources.
 Epithelial Growth Factors (EGF) comes from sub maxillary gland, erythropoietin comes from the kidney, and FGF comes from a wide range of cells.
 A unique family of growth factors that are secreted primarily by leukocytes (white blood cells) are called cytokines.
 When such cytokines are secreted by lymphocytes, they are called lymphokines.
 Many of the lymphokines are also known as interleukins (ILs).
-Not only are interleukins secreted by leukocytes, but they also retain the ability to affect the cellular responses of leukocytes.
+Not only are interleukins secreted by leukocytes, they are also able to affect the cellular responses of leukocytes.

 Different GFs have different jobs to do.
 Generally, all of them work at the cellular level to:

-While hormones are generally more specific and sometimes work through other mediations elicited from their simulation of intermediate organs, GFs often act directly on the target tissue and have a wide range of effects.
+While hormones generally are more specific and sometimes work through other mediations elicited from its simulation of intermediate organs, GFs often act directly on the target tissue and have a wide range of effect.
 Its action is mostly stimulatory.
 It can also work synergistically with other GFs or hormones to elicit a biological effect.
-Growth hormones, for example, exert their effects in the body via Insulin-like Growth Factor (IGF-1).
-In other words, it is the IGF-1 that actually carries out the function of the growth hormone and not growth hormone itself.
+Growth hormone, for example, exerts its effect in the body via Insulin-like Growth Factor (IGF-1).
+In other words, it is the IGF-1 that actually carries out the function of growth hormone and not growth hormone itself.

 FGF is a group of GFs that act on the fibroblast within the body.
 Fibroblast are basic building blocks of fibrous tissue, including the brain, nervous system, eye, blood vessels, heart, stomach, skin, liver, kidney, muscle and bone.
-In fact, most cells within these organs possess receptors for FGF and therefore are susceptible to its biological effect.
+In fact, most cell in these organs possess receptor for GFG and therefore susceptible to its biological effect.

 There are at least 19 distinct members of the FGF family, which interact with at least 4 distinct types of cell-surface receptors.
 It is evident that the amount of FGF is essential for optimum body function, and disruption of FGF can lead to disease states, including achondroplasia and craniosynotosis syndromes.